re:constitution

 Human Rights and Human Rights Defenders in the decline of the Rule of Law: A Study on Human Rights Lawyers at the European Court of Human Rights

-Ezgi Özlü is a Postdoctoral Researcher at the Luxembourg Centre for European Law, University of Luxembourg.
-She holds a PhD from the University of Strasbourg, where she examined how procedural costs affect the right of individual application before the European Court of Human Rights.
-Her dissertation received the 2024 Thesis Prize from the René Cassin Foundation.
-During her PhD studies, she was a Research Fellow at the Max Planck Institute Luxembourg for Procedural Law, Department of International Public Law and Dispute Resolution (September 2019–December 2023).
-Previously, she worked on updating the memorandum of just satisfaction awards at the Department for the Execution of Judgments of the European Court of Human Rights and served as a Research and Teaching Assistant in Constitutional Law at the University of Kocaeli (2014–2016).
-Admitted to the Istanbul Bar, she holds LLMs in Human Rights Law (University of Strasbourg, 2017) and Public Law (University of Galatasaray, 2015).
-Ezgi’s research interests include questions related to access to justice (e.g. legal aid, procedural costs, admissibility requirements, reparations), lawyers (e.g. legal mobilisation, legal ethics, litigation funding), and various procedural aspects of international adjudication more broadly.
+Ezgi Özlü is a Postdoctoral Researcher at the University of Strasbourg.
+She holds a PhD from the same university, where her research focused on how procedural costs affect the right of individual application before the European Court of Human Rights.
+Her dissertation was awarded the 2024 Thesis Prize by the René Cassin Foundation in France and the best doctoral thesis in Public Law at the University of Strasbourg for 2023–2024.
+During her PhD studies, Ezgi was a Research Fellow at the Department of International Public Law and Dispute Resolution at the Max Planck Institute Luxembourg for Procedural Law.
+She previously contributed to the Department for the Execution of Judgments of the European Court of Human Rights by updating the memorandum on just satisfaction awards.
+Additionally, she served as a Research and Teaching Assistant in Constitutional Law at the University of Kocaeli.
+Admitted to the Istanbul Bar, Ezgi holds master’s degrees in Human Rights Law (University of Strasbourg) and Public Law (University of Galatasaray).
+Having published in three languages, Ezgi’s research interests encompass issues related to access to justice, including legal aid, procedural costs, admissibility requirements, and reparations.
+She is also focused on topics surrounding the legal profession, such as legal mobilisation, legal ethics, and litigation funding, as well as broader procedural aspects of international adjudication.

 Human Rights and Human Rights Defenders in the decline of the Rule of Law: A Study on Human Rights Lawyers at the European Court of Human Rights